Zihao-Li001/CFD-code-train/README.md

 # Hello-CFD
 Coding practice for me, a beginner of CFD.

-# Solve 1D inviscid compressible Euler Equation
+# 1.Solve 1D inviscid compressible Euler Equation
 This code comes from 胡偶 2011 to understand how to convert the theory into code.
 > * boundary condition: Dummy Cell
 > * flux calculation  : AUSM Scheme